TIP 58: Extend [set] to Assign Multiple Values to Multiple Variables

 This extension is an obvious analogy to the variable and array set commands of Tcl, both of which allow an alternating list of names and expressions to be given as arguments.
 It is completely backwards-compatible (set invocations with more than two arguments used to be syntax errors) and very easily implemented.

-This extension in no way prejudices against the adoption and use of other multiple-assignment commands, such as lassign (see TIP #57).
+This extension in no way prejudices against the adoption and use of other multiple-assignment commands, such as lassign (see [57]).
 In particular, the set extension is unsuitable for assigning a list result to a number of variables element by element.
 However, its simplicity and consistency to other similar Tcl commands is appealing.

 Reference Implementation